Prerequisites for site-2-site VPN¶

 Note

-Performance is equally based on the other end of the tunnel as well as your remote bandwidth.
-Take care to measure the capacity of your bandwidth, for instance using speedtest.net or equal service.
-If you still dont get the throughput you expect, consult the manufacturer of your IPSec equipment to ascertain what its rated for.
+Performance is equally based on the other end of the tunnel and your remote bandwidth.
+Take care when measuring the capacity of your bandwidth, if you don’t get the throughput you expect, consult the manufacturer of your IPsec equipment about what its rated for.

 Remote equipment¶

-In order to run a site-2-site tunnel to Binero cloud, you will need a remote router/firewall that is capable of IPSec.
-This standard is very well supported in hardware (and software) from a wide variety of manufacturers.
+This standard is well supported in hardware (and software) from a wide variety of manufacturers.

-If investing in a new router, Binero has very good experience from the PFSense solution which is available in both hardware and software versions.
+If investing in a new router, Binero has good experience from the pfSense solution which is available in both hardware and software versions.